zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 variations of the same task.
 Thus if I could create a task generator it would be valuable, or if I get other arc-like datasets.
 This has sense because the model is evaluated on new tasks, so ideally it would be trained in all different tasks.

+### Training with re-arc is slower

+I don't know exactly why, but training with re-arc dataset is slower than training with arc dataset.
+My guess is that each batch is padded to the element with the max length.
+I'm using a batch size of just 1, so I guess the difference in speed is simply due to the re-arc dataset having a mean prompt length higher than arc.

 ## Conclusion

 ## Next steps